vishnux/DrugMeNot/README.md

 # DrugMeNot - Adverse Drug Event Prediction Model

 This project aims to develop a machine learning model for predicting the seriousness of adverse events associated with drug usage based on patient information and drug characteristics.
-The model is trained on data obtained from the FDA Adverse Event Reporting System (FAERS) API.
+The model is trained on data obtained from the [FDA Adverse Event Reporting System](https://open.fda.gov/apis/drug/event/) API.

 ## Features